 If you want cover for a specific treatment in the above list, you may be able to buy a Bronze Plus policy.
 Otherwise you'll need a Silver or Silver Plus policy or a Gold policy with all the bells and whistles.

-We've found in many states Bronze Plus policies can be cheaper than some Bronze policies that cover fewer treatments.
+CHOICE tip: Bronze Plus policies aren't always more expensive.
+We've found in many states that Bronze Plus policies can be cheaper than some Bronze policies that cover fewer treatments.

-Bronze and Bronze Plus health insurance ranges in price from $54 to $186 a month for a single policy with excess (without health insurance rebate).
+Bronze and Bronze Plus health insurance ranges in price from below $100 to above $150 per month for a single policy with a $750 excess (without the health insurance rebate).

 The cost varies depending on which state you live in and your level of excess.